Marean Lake

 Marean Lake is a spring fed lake in the Canadian province of Saskatchewan.
 The lake is located at the western end of Greenwater Lake Provincial Park in the Porcupine Provincial Forest on the Porcupine Hills.
 The RM of Bjorkdale No. 426 surrounds the lake and it is accessed off Highway 679.
+It is about 40 km north of the town of Kelvington.